Lead Piranha

 That is revenue disappearing because you don't have infrastructure to capture, qualify, and follow up with leads automatically.
 It has nothing to do with the quality of your legal work.

-Consider a mid-size family law practice we studied earlier this quarter.
-Before implementing any automation, they were spending $4,200 per month across three legal directories and averaging 11 signed retainers monthly.
+Consider Sarah's own practice and a mid-size family law firm we studied across Charlotte, NC earlier this quarter.
+Before implementing any automation, the comparison firm was spending $4,200 per month across three legal directories targeting Uptown and SouthPark, and averaging 11 signed retainers monthly.
 Their effective cost per client was $382.
-After 90 days with a full AI lead generation system handling their traffic, capture, qualification, and follow-up, they were spending $2,800 per month and signing 19 retainers.
+After 90 days with a full law firm lead generation Charlotte system handling their traffic, capture, qualification, and follow-up across Uptown, Plaza Midwood, and SouthPark intake, they were spending $2,800 per month and signing 19 retainers.
 Their cost per client dropped to $147.

 Before